macpan-workshop

 Example Workflow

-Starting with exploration, and then iterating within the following model refinement cycle, is a good default workflow for applied public health compartmental modelling projects.
+Starting with exploration, and then iterating within the following model refinement cycle, can be a good default workflow for applied public health compartmental modelling projects.

 graph LR;